daisykbrown/pai789_final_project/README.md

 ### Script6: join_parcel_demo_tax.py

 #### A. Summary
-This script uses geopandas, pandas, and os modules of Python and geotools created in the script 3.
+This script uses geopandas, pandas, and os modules of Python and script3_geotools created in the script 3.
 The script does the following:

 Joins the Columbus_FP data, which holds information like the LIDAR_LAG value that is used to calculate the expected flood depth, with the block group level demographics calculated in Script2, and tax parcel information found from Columbus County.

-This joined spatial data is put into a layer called “ftp_demo” that lives in “flood_levels.gpkg.”
+Creates a new geo layer in “flood_levels.gpkg” with the joined spatial data called “ftp_demo_tax.”

 The input file used is:
- * ‘Columbus_FP_Info.gpkg’ which has a layer called ‘Building_Centroids’ that corresponds to the previous Columbus_FP data used in Script4
+ * ‘Columbus_FP_Info.gpkg’ which has a layer called ‘Building_Centroids’ that is the centroid version of the data used in Script4
  * ‘nc_bg_tract_merged.csv’ which was created in Script2 and holds the desired demographic characteristics guided by the EPA’s environmental Justice Indicators.
  * ‘parcels.shp’ which is from Columbus County and holds relevant tax information, such as the address and tax value of a parcel.